-An important, perhaps crucial aspect of most commercial property purchases is the quality of existing lease(s) of the property.
-Ensure you receive copies of all written lease agreements affecting the property together with the full chain of lease documents (including e.g. Deeds of Renewal of Lease, Deeds of Variation of Lease (incorporating rent reviews and other changes) and Deeds of Assignment of Lease (changes of Tenant).
+An important, perhaps crucial aspect of some rural property purchases is the quality of existing lease(s) relating to the property.
+Ensure you receive copies of all written lease agreements affecting the property together with the full chain of lease documents (including eg Deeds of Renewal of Lease, Deeds of Variation of Lease (incorporating Rent Reviews and other changes) and Deeds of Assignment of Lease (changes of tenant)).
 Conduct your own due diligence in respect of the suitability and solvency of the Tenant and Guarantor.
 Make enquiries as to the reliability and timeliness of the Tenant's historical rental payments.
-If possible meet the key person relating to the Tenant and satisfy yourself the premises suit the Tenant's current and future needs (at least for the foreseeable future).
-Check outgoings and the rate of recovery from Tenants of the property noting that any shortfall must be funded by the property owner.
+If possible meet the key person relating to the Tenant and satisfy yourself the property suits the Tenant's current and future needs (at least for the foreseeable future).
+Check outgoings and the rate of recovery from tenants of the property noting that any shortfall must be funded by the property owner.